 After filing Articles of Organization, you need to create an operating agreement.

 Operating agreements serve as a guide for your new business, and they provide instructions on how the LLC will be managed and run.
-This is where you set rules and guidelines for your business, so it is recommended that all members sign this document.
+This is where you set rules and guidelines for your business entity, so it is recommended that all members sign this document.
 It is important to have a signed Articles of Organization form to present when filing Articles of Incorporation.

 You should be ready for business expenses such as filing fees, LLC taxes, etc.